ng-es/Angular-Truffle-Dapp/README.md

 #  Angular + Truffle = 💓 ÐAPPS
-This  Trufflebox provides a base for Truffle Framework and Angular ÐAPP. and you can make transactions between accounts and scale you app with beautiful material design
+This  Trufflebox provides a base for Truffle Framework and Angular DAPP. and you can make transactions between accounts and scale you app with beautiful material design

 This  was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.